 Pathological findings should undergo careful evaluation when deciding on treatment options.
 Patients can often benefit from non-surgical interventions; therefore clinician should evaluate and determine an end goal with the patient for treatment before deciding on the route of treatment.

-Surgical treatment: Patient's with severe symptoms might not improve with conservative management.
-After trying the non-surgical management, some patients may not recover and will require surgical intervention to improve their symptoms.
-Surgical management involves decompression of the nerve in the cubital tunnel.
+Surgical treatment: Patients with severe signs and symptoms such as atrophy of interossei and handgrip strength weakness might not improve with conservative management.
+Also, patients who have failed conservative treatment for 6 months would require surgical intervention to improve their symptoms.
+Surgical management involves decompression of the nerve throughout the entire cubital tunnel.
 Some surgeons release the pressure in the cubital tunnel region while others prefer free mobilization of the ulnar nerve.

 About half the patients achieve an improvement in their symptoms with conservative management.

-Patient education about their symptoms and causes is of great importance, which is vital if the aim is to manage the patient with conservative means as a slow improvement of symptoms can put people off from conservative management.
+Patient education about the etiology and pathophysiology is of great importance if the aim is to manage the patient with conservative means as slow improvement of symptoms can put people off from conservative management.

 If using non-steroidal anti-inflammatory medications, then education about the use of NSAIDs and gastric protection is a necessary discussion to have with patients.
 Gastric protection is obtainable by using proton pump inhibitors (PPIs).
 It is also suggested to take NSAIDs with or after food.